newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

     }
 ```

- Go back to the browser window and reload the current page, you should see a list with names and ids for all of the accounts your user has access to.
+ 4. Go back to the browser window and reload the current page, you should see a list with names and IDs for all of the accounts your user has access to.
 You should be looking at a screen like the following:

 ![Accounts Table](../screenshots/lab5_screen02.png)

 ## Step 3: Using the Pre-Defined Entity Query Components

-Using the `NerdGraphQuery` allows you to access data from using any type of query to `NerdGraph`, but for convenience, additional components are provided, with pre-defined Entity Queries
+Using the `NerdGraphQuery` allows you to access data from using any type of query to `NerdGraph`, but for convenience, additional components are provided, with pre-defined Entity Queries.

-1. We need to import the pre-defined entity queries from the nr1 library.
+1. We need to import the pre-defined entity queries from the `nr1` library.
 Update the import statement in your `index.js` file with the code below:

 ```javascript
 import { NerdGraphQuery, EntityByGuidQuery, EntitiesByNameQuery, EntitiesByDomainTypeQuery, EntityCountQuery, Spinner, Stack, StackItem, HeadingText } from 'nr1';